 Serving NYC, Brooklyn, Bronx, Queens, Staten Island & Manhattan

-The Five Essential Estate Planning Documents
+The Five Essential Estate Planning Documents You Should Have

-A will is legal document used to express your last wishes.
+A will is a legal document used to express your last wishes.
 It dictates how your estate will be allocated after death.

 2. Durable Power of Attorney

-This gives an individual the ability to make decisions in the case that you become incapacitated and cannot handle matters yourself.
+This gives an individual the ability to make decisions in the case you become incapacitated and cannot handle matters yourself.

 3. Healthcare Power of Attorney